ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

-11. Copy the generated token and insert it into the Artemis configuration file _application-prod.yml_
+11. Copy the generated token and insert it into the Artemis configuration file _application-artemis.yml_

         artemis:
             version-control:
                 token: your.generated.api.token

+12. Adjust the monitoring-endpoint whitelist.\
+    Run the following command and

+    Edit the Gitlab configuration

+            docker exec -it gitlab /bin/bash
+            nano /etc/gitlab/gitlab.rb

+    And add

+        gitlab_rails['monitoring_whitelist'] = ['0.0.0.0/0']

+This will disable the firewall for all ip-adresses.\
+If you only want to allow the server that runs Artemis to query the information, replace `0.0.0.0/0` with `ARTEMIS.SERVER.IP.ADRESS/32`

+Reconfigure Gitlab

+    gitlab-ctl reconfigure

 ### Upgrade GitLab
 You can upgrade GitLab by downloading the latest Docker image and starting a new container with the old volumes: